mdoege/Py1620/README.md

 Without any arguments, the tic-tac-toe game is run.

-Pressing Ctrl-C enters the debugger, where "h" prints help, "q" quits the emulator, and "c" (or just Return) continues emulation.

 Machine memory size (```MSIZE```) is defined on line 39 of py1620.py.
 The IBM 1620 was also available with 40,000 or 60,000 digits of memory and supported up to 100,000 digits in principle.
 However, some programs (like the day of the week program) will not work with memory sizes larger than 20k, therefore this remains the default.

 The Fortran compiler especially benefits from 40k digits or more, as its symbol table is limited to 200 entries on 20k systems, which is not enough to compile larger programs.